2014 Employer Health Benefits Survey

 Throughout this report, we use the term “in-network” to refer to services received from a preferred provider.
 Family coverage is defined as health coverage for a family of four.

 Each year, the survey asks firms for the percentage of their employees who earn less than a specified amount in order to identify the portion of a firm’s workforce that has relatively low wages.
-This year, the income threshold is $23,000 per year for low-wage workers and $56,000 for high-wage workers.
+This year, the income threshold is $23,000 per year for low-wage workers and $57,000 for high-wage workers.
 These thresholds are based on the 25th and 75th percentile of workers’ earnings as reported by the Bureau of Labor Statistics using data from the Occupational Employment Statistics (OES) (2011).6 The cutoffs were inflation adjusted and rounded to the nearest thousand.
-In previous years wage cuts offs were calculated using the now eliminated National Compensation Survey.
+Prior to 2013 wage cutoffs were calculated using the now eliminated National Compensation Survey.

 Rounding and Imputation

 Some exhibits in the report do not sum to totals due to rounding effects.
 In a few cases, numbers from distribution exhibits may not add to the numbers referenced in the text due to rounding.
-Although overall totals and totals for size and industry are statistically valid, some breakdowns may not be available due to limited sample sizes.
+Although overall totals and totals for size and industry are statistically valid, some breakdowns may not be available due to limited sample sizes or a high relative standard error.
 Where the unweighted sample size is fewer than 30 observations, exhibits include the notation “NSD” (Not Sufficient Data).

 To control for item nonresponse bias, Kaiser/HRET imputes values that are missing for most variables in the survey.
 On average, 3% of observations are imputed.
 All variables are imputed following a hotdeck approach.
-In 2013, there were 14 variables where the imputation rate exceeded 20%.
+In 2014, there were 15 variables where the imputation rate exceeded 20%.
 For these cases, the unimputed variable is compared with the imputed variable.
-There are a few variables that Kaiser/HRET has decided not to impute; these are typically variables where “don’t know” is considered a valid response option (for example, firms’ opinions about effectiveness of various strategies to control health insurance costs).
+Also, most of these cases were for individual plan level statistics – when aggregate variables were constructed for all of the plans the imputation rate is much lower.
+There are a few variables that Kaiser/HRET has decided not to impute; these are typically variables where “don’t know” is considered a valid response option (for example, firms’ opinions about effectiveness of various strategies to control health insurance costs or whether the firm is considering private exchanges.).
 In addition, there are several variables in which missing data is calculated based on respondents’ answers to other questions (for example, when missing employer contributions to premiums are calculated from the respondent’s premium and the ratio of contributions to premiums).

 In 2012 the method to calculate missing premiums and contributions was revised; if a firm provides a premium for single coverage or family coverage, or a worker contribution for single coverage or family coverage, that information was used in the imputation.
 For example, if a firm provided a worker contribution for family coverage but no premium information, a ratio between the family premium and family contribution was imputed and then the family premium was calculated.
 In addition, in cases where premiums or contributions for both family and single coverage were missing, the hotdeck procedure was revised to draw all four responses from a single firm.
 The change in the imputation method did not make a significant impact on the premium or contribution estimates.